 Reservoir-style patches use a liquid component, separate from the adhesive layer and this tends to be prone to leakage.

-Efficacy - One of the many benefits of transdermal patches (or medicated patches as they are also called) is that they allow the delivery of ingredients that aren’t easily absorbed through the digestive system, getting them directly into the bloodstream so that they can get to work quickly.
+Efficacy - One of the many benefits of CBD patches is that they allow the delivery of ingredients that aren’t easily absorbed through the digestive system, getting them directly into the bloodstream so that they can get to work quickly.

 This makes patches very effective in delivering ingredients like CBD (cannabidiol), which is naturally found in the hemp or cannabis plant.
 CBD is a non-psychoactive compound used for many different purposes, including pain relief, sleep disorders, anxiety, and more.
 CBD is also one of the most researched natural ingredients in the world, with over 1600 studies being published at the time of writing this article.